DackJempsey/SmithWatermanRaspi/README.md

 raspberry pi's to do the same thing but faster.

 # Programs
 There are two main programs to this project.
-An Encoding Scheme and the Algorithm.
+An Encoding Scheme(SWEncode) and the Algorithm(SWAlgo).
 They are found in the src file.
+In the Test Files directory are the varous size DNA files which I used to test the algorithm.
+In the outputs directory there are the sample outputs from the SWAEncoding algorithm.